tsuyama1990/template_cli_agent/dev_documents/README.md

 # Autonomous Development Environment (AC-CDD)

-** README.md under root directory can be replaced by the one for actual development.
-The same contents can be found in dev_documents/README.md ** An AI-Native Cycle-Based Contract-Driven Development Environment.
+An AI-Native Cycle-Based Contract-Driven Development Environment.

 This repository is a template for creating AI-powered software development projects.
 It separates the agent orchestration logic from the user's product code.